Heiffritz/Unciv-The-New-Order-The-Great-World-War/README.md

 # UNCIV-THE-NEW-ORDER-THE-GREAT-WORLD-WAR
 Have you ever thought or imagined if the countries changed into alternative political paths in Unciv? then this Mod is the answer!
 (I do this mod when I have free time, so waiting for the update will be a bit long), {This mod is inspired by Hearts of Iron 4 mods.
 BUT, I it'll be a little different from the original HoI4 Mods to make it looks and feels a little bit easier to understand}.
 This mod adds new Civs, Policies, Units into the game!
-(This mod is still on planning to be a Ruleset for Unciv, SO FOR NOW, only adds new civs, policies, and units) [This mod still W.I.P.]
+(This mod is still on planning to be a Ruleset for Unciv, SO FOR NOW, only adds new civs, policies, and units) [THIS MOD IS STILL WORKING IN PROGRESS]

 Credits:
 Check out Unciv here!: